 After 10 years of teaching, David became a professional singer both here and overseas.
 During this time, he also worked in children’s television on shows such as Early Birds and Children’s Channel 7 with the popular Fat Cat character.

 David went on to become a successful motivational speaker and over the last 20 years has presented at conferences in 12 countries across 4 continents.
 He also followed in his father’s footsteps as an author, and so far has written 27 books.

 Scholarship Winner for 2022 is: Ciara Jacob (History and Geograpy)

 Brendan was a prize winning 1986 Kelmscott Senior High School graduate.
 He entered the University of Western Australia and completed a Bachelor of Law.
 Following graduation, he worked in the prominent West Australian law firm, Parker and Parker.
 He subsequently joined Talbot Olivier and became a partner in 1998.
 In 2007, Talbot Olivier was involved in one of the first public listings of a law firm and he went on to serve as managing partner.
 In 2016, he joined Mills Oakley as a partner.
 Mills Oakley is currently Australia’s fastest growing law firm.
 Brendan practises in commercial litigation.
 Most of his work involves contractual and corporate disputes and media and defamation law.
 In addition to his work in law, Brendan serves as the Arbitrator of the West Australian Football Commission and is a Past Chairman of the Western Australian Cricket Association Appeals Board.

-Scholarship Winner for 2021 is: Joel Hoefs
+Scholarship Winner for 2022 is: Vivian Tran

 Deborah Milton Art Scholarship